Student Loan rates

 Student Loans are available to eligible full-time students doing a higher education course in the UK.
-This page tells you the maximum rates for students from Northern Ireland (NI) over 2014/2015.
+This page tells you the maximum rates for students from Northern Ireland for 2014/15 and 2015/2016.

-Student Loan for Tuition Fees: Maximum rates for students studying in the UK
+Student Loan for Tuition Fees: students studying in the UK

-For new students, students who started from 2007/2008 and most who started in 2006/2007, the loan will cover the full amount charged for tuition fees.
-This means up to £3,685 for students studying within Northern Ireland, and up to £9,000 for students studying in the rest of the UK.
+Generally, the maximum loan for tuition fees you can get will cover the full amount charged for tuition fees.
+For 2014/15, this means up to £3,685 for students studying within Northern Ireland, and up to £9,000 for students studying in the rest of the UK.

 If you only qualify for a partial Fee Grant, you can apply for a fee contribution loan to cover the difference.

-Student Loan for Tuition Fees: Maximum rates for students studying in the Republic of Ireland (RoI)
+Student Loan for Tuition Fees: students studying in the Republic of Ireland

 Students who started before September 2013